34th-Arma-Company/34th-PRC-Aux-Mod/doc/Config_Tutorials/Pbo_Creation_Dependence_Includes.md

 ```c++
 class CfgPatches
 ```
 CfgPatches is a header class of an addon.
 Placed in config.cpp, it contains information about requirements, content and meta data describing the addon.
-For more information see: <a href="https://community.bistudio.com/wiki/CfgPatches">the BI wiki</a>.
+For more information see: [the BI wiki](https://community.bistudio.com/wiki/CfgPatches).

 ### Mod Config
 ```c++